The LaGrange County Courthouse in Indiana (1878-)

 The 1878 LaGrange County Courthouse in LaGrange, Indiana.

-We’ll get to that, but first things first: The LaGrange County Courthouse is my mental archetype for a courthouse, and it has been ever since my dad frequently drove us past it towards his house nearby.
+The LaGrange County Courthouse forms my mental archetype for a courthouse, and it has ever since my dad frequently drove us past it towards his house in Elkhart County.
 Every time I see a fictional courthouse in a movie or on TV, I instantly compare it to this one.
 Red brick?
 Mansard roof?
 Clock tower?
-Dome?
-The Hill Valley courthouse from Back to the Future features none of that stuff.
-Okay- it’s got a clock.
-Courthouses in To Kill a Mockingbird, Bruce Almighty, and Ghost Whisperer don’t make the grade either, which isn’t surprising, I guess, since they all used the same set.
+The Hill Valley courthouse from Back to the Future doesn’t have any of that stuff!
+Courthouses in To Kill a Mockingbird, Bruce Almighty, and Ghost Whisperer don’t make the grade either, since they all used the same set.

 The 125-foot clock tower still features the original, functioning clock and bell.
 It was a little before noon when I made it to town.